Ryan Kaine is on the rocks…

 He stared up at the jagged edge of the cliff face in the distance, the one with its recently crumbled ledge.

-If there were any search teams, would the broken rocks point them to him?
+If there were any search teams, would the broken rocks point them down to him?
 Could he last long enough for that?

 Seconds, minutes, hours passed.